-'Tier 1 capital ratio' The ratio which expresses Tier 1 capital as a percentage of Risk Weighted Assets under CRD IV.
+'Tier 1 capital ratio' The ratio which expresses Tier 1 capital as a percentage of RWAs under CRR.

-'Tier 2 (T2) capital' In the context of CRD IV, a type of capital as defined in the Capital Requirements Regulation.
+'Tier 2 (T2) capital' A type of capital as defined in the CRR principally composed of capital instruments, subordinated loans and share premium accounts where qualifying conditions have been met.

-'Tier 2 (T2) securities' Securities that are treated as Tier 2 (T2) capital in the context of CRD IV.
+'Tier 2 (T2) securities' Securities that are treated as Tier 2 (T2) capital in the context of CRR.

-'Total capital ratio' Total Regulatory capital as a percentage of Risk Weighted Assets.
+'Total capital ratio' Total Regulatory capital as a percentage of RWAs.